Sarepta shares surge after surprise approval of Duchenne Muscular Dystrophy drug

 If the drug “was not approvable four months ago, it cannot suddenly become approvable without significant new data, and potentially reflects some contrived decision making within the agency,” Chattopadhyay said.

+“We’re allowing things to come to market with far less evidence that they work and having people effectively pay the price for those drugs as if they did,” he said.

+Garthwaite, a professor at Northwestern’s Kellogg School of Management, suggested payers should negotiate some sort of reduced pricing or pay a penalty for drugs approved through the accelerated process that turn out to not be effective.

-Jefferies analyst Michael Yee said the change of heart could have implications for Biogen Inc’s (BIIB.O) Alzheimer’s drug, aducanumab.
+Jefferies analyst Michael Yee said the FDA’s change of heart could have implications for Biogen Inc’s (BIIB.O) Alzheimer’s drug, aducanumab.

 Biogen scrapped development of aducanumab in March, but seven months later surprised investors by saying it would pursue approval after analyzing additional data that showed it had some benefit.
 Wall Street has forecast annual aducanumab sales of nearly $4 billion by 2024.